Android Mobile Data Not Working: How to Get Back Online Fast

 2. If the list is blank or the values look unfamiliar, tap the three-dot menu and choose Reset to default.

-3. If no default is available, search “[your carrier name] APN settings” on their official support site and enter the values exactly as listed.
+3. If no default appears, search “[your carrier name] APN settings” on the carrier’s official support site and enter the values exactly as listed.

-A network settings reset clears all saved Wi-Fi passwords, Bluetooth pairings, and cellular configurations, then restores them to factory defaults.
-It fixes stubborn data failures caused by corrupted network state and takes about five minutes total.
+A network settings reset clears every saved Wi-Fi password, Bluetooth pairing, and cellular configuration, then restores them to factory defaults.
+It cures stubborn failures caused by corrupted network state and takes about five minutes.

 1. Open Settings > General Management (Samsung) or Settings > System (Pixel and stock Android).